-Alternative investments are no longer the sole domain of cocky hedge fund dynamos.
+Alternative investments are no longer the sole domain of cocky, hedge fund dynamos.
 Mainstream firms have moved into the potentially lucrative market, lured by the promise of high returns.
-The downside, of course, are the high-risk issues that can arise that traditional investors are not as familiar or comfortable with.
+The downsides, of course, are the high-risk issues that can arise that traditional investors are not as familiar or comfortable with.

-The financial crisis of 2008 raised red flags for all asset management firms when it comes to alternative investments.
-Over two-thirds of firms are concerned about transparency in these vehicles and are seeking ways to elevate the risk control measures involved.
+The financial crisis of 2008 raised red flags for all asset management firms when it came to alternative investments.
+Over two-thirds of companies are concerned about transparency with these vehicles and are seeking ways to elevate the risk control measures involved.
 Accurate and clear information-sharing has become a linchpin for firms to ensure standards and guidelines are being met for client and regulatory demands.

 As the markets become more challenging, investors seek alternatives to mitigate losses in the mainstream.
 Of course, these alternatives inherently come with their own risks and on-demand information-sharing with investors have become critical competitive advantage for asset management firms.

 Implementing a flexible, scalable data information platform is one of the best ways to integrate alternative vehicles into a firm’s policies and procedures.
-By sourcing everything in once place in the same way as traditional investments, firms can assess their risk control and due diligence needs in a consistent manner to meet demand.
-This same system can identify gaps in transparency and reporting that need to be addressed and allow room to develop those as well.
+With sourcing everything in once place, the same way as traditional investments, firms can assess their risk control and due diligence needs consistently to meet demand.
+The same system can identify gaps in transparency and reporting that need to be addressed and allow room to develop those as well.

 By delivering the level of transparency today’s investor needs, firms can elevate client confidence in their decision making and strategies.
-With client confidence, firms signal that they take their reputation for integrity, security, and performance extremely seriously, which will help retain current clients and attract new ones.
+This is how an organization signals that they take their reputation for integrity, security, and performance extremely seriously.
+It is the sure-fire method by which successful firms retain their current clients and attract new ones.